browserengineering/book/book/layout.md

 Besides width and height, we also need to position each element.
 This is trickier, because if you have several paragraphs, the position of the second depends on the height of the first.
-I'll use the rule that each element it positioned by its parent before its own `layout` method is called.
+I'll use the rule that each element is positioned by its parent before its own `layout` method is called.

 Let's start in `BlockLayout`.
 For the width, elements are greedy: